protocol/launchpad/content/en/tutorials/fvm/deploying-first-contract/index.md

    ![Final token import page in MetaMask.](metamask-tokens-finished.png)

-### Share your tokens
+#### Share your tokens

 Having a bunch of tokens in your personal MetaMask is nice, but why not send some tokens to a friend?
-Your friend needs to create a wallet in MetaMask as we did in the [Create a wallet](#create-a-wallet) and [Switch networks](#switch-networks) sections.
-They will also need to import your contract deployment address like you did in the [Add your tokens to MetaMask](#add-your-tokens-to-metamask) section.
+Your friend needs to create a wallet in MetaMask as we did in the [Create a wallet](/tutorials/metamask-intro/create-wallet/) and [Switch networks](/tutorials/metamask-intro/switch-networks) tutorials.
+They will also need to import your contract deployment address like you did in the [Add your tokens to MetaMask](#add-to-metamask) section.
 Remember, you need to pay gas for every transaction that you make!
 If your friend tries to send some of your tokens to someone else but can't, it might be because they [don't have any `tFil`](#get-some-funds).